Breaking down the true costs, benefits, and backup potential of solar batteries.

 Is there another way?
 Can free power hours be utilized?

-• Some energy retailers offer free or discounted power during certain hours.
+• Some energy retailers offer discounted power during the night hours.

-• Most batteries let you set charging and discharging times, so you could charge your battery during these cheap or free power hours.
+• Most batteries let you set charging and discharging times, so you could charge your battery during these times.

 • While these plans often come with higher daytime rates, solar users don’t buy much daytime power anyway—so the savings can add up.